ProvDSA/bylaws/README.md

 Only members of Providence DSA shall have the right to vote on motions and proposals.
 Votes are decided by majority rule, unless otherwise specified in the bylaws.
 Non-members may be invited to give a consultative vote.

+Individuals can seek the endorsement of Providence DSA.
+They are voted on by the entire memebership, and require 2/3rds of all votes cast to be in assent, with a quorum needed of 20% of all dues paying members.

 # ARTICLE VII — EXECUTIVE COMMITTEE

 # Section A — Officers